-&lt;sup>56 C Cockburn, 'Gender, Armed Conflict and Political Violence' (Background paper for Gender, Armed Conflict and Political Violence, World Bank Conference, Washington 1999) 8.
+54 C. Cockburn, Gender, Armed Conflict and Political Violence, Background paper for Gender, Armed Conflict and Political Violence, World Bank Conference, Washington, 1999, 8.

-&lt;sup>57 'To be a real man is to be ready to fight, and ultimately to kill and to die.
-That for which men are often asked by their leaders to sacrifice themselves is the safety and honour of women and children' ibid 10.
+55 "To be a real man is to be ready to fight, and ultimately to kill and to die.
+That for which men are often asked by their leaders to sacrifice themselves is the safety and honour of women and children" in Ibid, 10.